akka/akka/akka-docs/rst/java/serialization.rst

 Customization
 =============

 The first code snippet on this page contains a configuration file that references a custom serializer ``docs.serialization.MyOwnSerializer``.
-How would we go about creating such a custom serializer ?
+How would we go about creating such a custom serializer?

 Creating new Serializers
 ------------------------